ramantehlan/Mateix/README.md

   However this might cause one problem, if we update the device 2, a call will be triggered as well, which might send the changes back to device 1.
 This will probably cause a butterfly effect.

+  Also, the problem with inotify tool is that, Inotify does not support recursively watching directories, so if the main folder have sub-folder, it won't track them.

+  Rename events are not handled directly; i.e., inotify issues two separate events that must be examined and matched in a context of potential race conditions.

   `inotify-tools`

 - After a time gap.